-Figure 9 shows the throughput of IX under different packet sizes, with and without PostMan.
-It shows a similar trend as the Linux experiment, though the turning points are smaller, 260B and 920B respectively.
+the Linux experiment, though the turning points are smaller, 260B and 920B respectively.
 The benefit of PostMan still exists although becomes smaller than that in the Linux experiment.
 This is because IX, with an optimized networking stack, pays less overhead per packet compared to Linux.

-Comparing Figure 8 and Figure 9, one can see that Linux+Postman can even outperform IX when the packet size is small, despite the fact that the former approach does not require installing a new OS on all servers.
+Combining Figs. 11 and 12, one can see that Linux+Postman can even outperform IX when the packet size is small, despite the fact that the former approach does not require installing a new OS on all servers.

-6.3 Performance of helper nodes
+6.3 Performance of Helper Nodes